Indicators of child sexual abuse

 Further reading

-Read the New South Wales Office of the Senior Practitioner Child Sexual Abuse and Disclosure Literature Review to understand more about what children need to help them to disclose.
+Read the New South Wales Office of the Senior Practitioner Child sexual abuse and disclosure What does the research tell us?
+(2014) to understand more about what children need to help them to disclose.

-In addition to the barriers to disclosure identified above, there are further barriers identified in the literature relating to Aboriginal and Torres Strait Islander children disclosing sexual abuse:
+There are additional barriers to disclosure identified in the literature relating to Aboriginal and Torres Strait Islander children disclosing sexual abuse:

 - isolation from service providers in remote communities